 Target Stores - Compromised Card Alert

 Between November 27 - December 15, 2013 debit and credit cards were compromised in Target stores nationwide.
-If you shopped in a Target store during this period and used a TNB debit card please call us and we will assist you with cancelling your old card and ordering a new debit card.
+If you shopped in a Target store during this period and used a St. Simons Bank & Trust debit card please call us and we will assist you with cancelling your old card and ordering a new debit card.
 We will also be contacting customers if we determine their card was affected and needs to be cancelled.

 Due to recent increases in computer compromise techniques and other types of fraud, TNB would like to remind customers that we will never contact you by email or phone and request your logon ID, password, account numbers or any other confidential information.
 If you receive a suspicious call or email, immediately call us!

 If you are a TNB commercial online banking and/or cash management customer we suggest you periodically evaluate these possible risks:

 - How often do you change the password and who knows the password?

 - Do you require employees to use complex passwords?

 - Are your PCs protected from external threats such as virus, spyware, malware, keylogger or other types of compromise?

 - Do you educate employees on how to spot phishing attempts and other types of fraudulent emails or scams?

 - Are PCs secured after normal business hours?